"Leading the fight against dementia"

 The Society publishes a number of factsheets covering a wide range of dementia-related topics.
 The most popular topics are also available in audio on CD and tape.

 It also operates a helpline service offering information, support, guidance and signposting to other appropriate organisations.

-The King's Lynn & West Norfolk Local Service provides advice, information, carers groups, dementia cafes and support for people living in West Norfolk.
+The King's Lynn & West Norfolk Local Service provides advice, information, carers groups and support for people living in West Norfolk.
 It will also deliver Dementia Friends training sessions to community groups and clubs.